hamidrgh/EnsembleTools/docs/_build/html/_sources/comparing_ensambles.rst.txt

 Low level (full control)
 --------------------------

+The following code is an example of how to manually calculate JSD (Jensen-Shannon Divergence) and EMD (Earth Mover's Distance) scores between two sets of data.
+This approach is more manual and provides the highest level of control, as features are extracted manually and scores are calculated without using automated library functions for visualization.
+It allows for customization at every step, from feature calculation to implementing one's own bootstrap strategy.

 .. code-block:: python

    ens_1 = analysis["PED00156e001"]
    ens_2 = analysis["PED00157e001"]
    ens_3 = analysis["PED00158e001"]

+Here, the aJSD score is calculated for calcium distances (aJSD_d) and for alpha angles (aJSD_t) between two sets of data.
+The variables score_ajsd_d and score_ajsd_t are functions that perform these calculations, also returning the number of bins used.

 .. code-block:: python